|Responsible Cabinet Member

 If a complainant does not wish to make a Formal Complaint, the Title IX Coordinator may determine a Formal Complaint is necessary.
 SUNY Brockport will inform the complainant of this decision in writing, and the complainant need not participate in the process further, but will receive all notices issued under this policy and process.

-Nothing in the Title IX Grievance Policy, Code of Student Conduct or Employee Discrimination Complaint Procedure prevents a complainant from seeking the assistance of state or local law enforcement alongside the appropriate on-campus process.
+Nothing in the Title IX Grievance Policy, SUNY Brockport Code of Student Conduct, or SUNY Brockport Discrimination Complaint Procedure prevents a complainant from seeking the assistance of state or local law enforcement alongside the appropriate on-campus process.

 The institution may consolidate Formal Complaints alleging covered sexual harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of covered sexual harassment arise out of the same facts or circumstances.